ooyala/immunity/README.markdown

 You can now access the web UI at http://localhost:3102.
 You'll need to already have mysql and redis-server already running.

+### Testing

+The integration tests take a real, working webapp through the various stages of an Immunity workflow.

+    bundle exec rake test

 ### Configuring your app in Immunity

 Edit the `config/immunity_apps.rb` file to set up your app and its regions.